mdelapenya/testcontainers-go/docs/modules/dapr.md

 - a Dapr network in which the Dapr container and all its components will be attached.
 Default name is `dapr-network`.
 - a Dapr container.
+- A component container for each component that has a Docker image defined.
+See [Components](#components) for more information.

 ### Container Options